GS1-Hub/GS1-HUB/README.md

 * 💻 Software Developer passionate about building and improving applications
 * 🚀 Currently working professionally in software development
 * 📚 Always learning new technologies and improving my skills
-* 🤝 Interested in collaborating on interesting software projects

 ---

 ## Technologies & Tools